backdrop-contrib/samlauth/README.md

 can only log in locally after using Drupal's 'password reset email' functionality.
 They only have acces to that if they have a role which is "allowed to use Drupal login also when associated with a SAML login"

+### Exposure of existing user names / email addresses

+If a user cannot log in because the username / email provided in the SAML data is already used by an existing account (which is linked to a different unique ID already, or if the configuration disallows linking), the user sees a message that the specific name / email already exists.

+This (ability to probe your Drupal application for specific accounts existing) can be considered exposure of private information.
+However:
+- It can only be exploited by anyone, if your configuration does not require SAML messages to be signed, which is very much discouraged.
+- Beyond that, you should be able to trust your IdP (administrators) to not probe your system.

+If this is considered a problem, the corresponding UserVisibleExceptions should be replaced by 'internal' exceptions.

 OCCASIONALLY ASKED QUESTIONS
 ----------------------------